hbhunt/hbhunt/src/work/bulq_ios.md

 **Prototype**

 As ideation continued, I created a clickable prototype of first wireframes and later app comps.
-These prorotypes allowed us to try out ideas quickly and cheaply directly on iPhones.
+These prototypes allowed us to try out ideas quickly and cheaply directly on iPhones.

 <figure class="p-6 rounded-lg mt-10 mb-8 md:mt-8 shadow">
   <a href="/images/projects/bulq-ios-app-checkout-flows.png">